 Athletes Don’t Get Paid As Much As We Think

 While the highest paid athletes draw more attention, the truth is that most athletes are fairly paid.
 Plus, we tend to forget that published professional athletes’ salaries are gross salaries.
 While these may seem huge, so are the deductions from them.
-Aside from federal, state and city taxes and pension, which everyone pays, players also need to pay agent fees, a $10,000 union due and Jock Tax for away games, among others.
+Aside from federal, state and city taxes and pension, which everyone pays, players also need to pay agent fees, a $10,000 union due, and a Jock Tax for each of their away games, among others.
 Sure, their net salaries may be higher than ours, but they are still lower than we tend to think and much lower than what is published.
 For instance, Stephen Curry’s and LeBron James’s net salaries are “only” $15.2 and $16.7 million, respectively, which is much lower than the $34.6 and $32.8 million per year we all think they make.

 3 Reasons Why Professional Athletes Shouldn’t Be Paid So Much

 It Threatens the Future of Sports

 In 2016, the average annual income for a US household was $57,617 while the average income of a professional athlete in the major leagues was between $2.1-$6.5 million.
 The rising gap between the average American’s income and a professional athlete’s income might pose a serious threat to sports.
 With ticket prices gradually rising, not to mention merchandise price tags, sports fans might feel resentful toward funding overpaid athletes.
 If so, they’ll stop paying to watch or support professional sports teams, leaving the industry in the lurch.